tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 The parallel trends assumption can be violated in various scenarios.
 For example:

-1. *Different pre-treatment trends*: Pre-treatment trends are different for treatment and control groups.
+1. *Different pre-treatment trends*: Pre-treatment trends differ for treatment and control groups.

 2. *Hidden trends*: Non-parallel trends can exist even with similar pre-trends.
 Non-linear trends may hide an underlying difference, especially with a short pre-treatment period.